peroveri/em-refactor/refactor-lib/tests/data/README.md

 ## Extract block

-A <- Statements before B
-B <- Extracted statements
-C <- Statements after B
+S <- Zero or more statements, zero or one expression

 Grammars
-* Block structure, B = Expression
+* Block structure, S = Expression
-* Block structure, B = Statements + Expression
+* Block structure, S = Statements + Expression
 * Should also support single expressions, not 100% sure, but since declarations (use, struct, fn, ...), etc must appear in blocks it will always be safe to wrap an expression with a block without further actions?